Case Study · AutoScout24 · Search & Discovery

 Validate the new direction where the proof was strongest

 iOS became the first clean proof point.
-The redesigned baseline outperformed the previous direction on enquiry signals while maintaining downstream engagement.
-We kept the nuance: this was a credible win rather than a claim that every KPI improved.
+The redesigned baseline moved commercial progression signals in the right direction while maintaining downstream engagement.

 03